Scathing U.N. report demands Vatican act against child sex abuse

 The Vatican initially planned a muted response, according to a person familiar with the matter, but raised its tone, after much debate, in response to the report's demands that the Catholic Church scale back its opposition to abortion, artificial contraception and homosexuality.

-Tomasi said non-governmental organizations favoring gay marriage - which the Church opposes - probably influenced the committee to reinforce what he called "an ideological line".
+Tomasi said non-governmental organisations favouring gay marriage - which the Church opposes - probably influenced the committee to reinforce what he called "an ideological line".

 The committee said the Holy See must hand over an archive of evidence about the abuse of tens of thousands of children and take measures to prevent a repeat of cases such as the scandal of Ireland's Magdalene Laundries, where girls were forced to work in church-run institutions.